Nishathaj/MAIN-PROJECT-FAKE-NEWS-DETECTION/README.md

 # Acknowledgments/References
 Acknowledge any contributors, data sources, or other relevant parties who have contributed to the project.
 This is an excellent way to show your appreciation for those who have helped you along the way.
-- Dataset inspired by open-source health data repositories
+- Dataset inspired by open-source health data repositories.

-- Image credits: rashadashurov @ VectorStock

 - README template adapted from Pragyy’s Data Science Readme Template